 Full Review: Thinkware U3000 Review

-Thinkware’s brand new U3000 is the only dash cam that supports radar-assisted parking mode out of the box.
-Unlike the older Thinkware U1000, the U3000 comes with a radar module built right into the camera.
+The Thinkware U3000 is the only dash cam that comes with a radar module built right into the camera.

-Radar-assisted parking mode is a form of buffered parking mode that consumes very little power.
-When the camera detects motion or an impact, a video from 10 seconds before to 10 seconds after the event will be saved to the memory card.
+Radar parking mode works like this: When the camera detects an impact, a buffered video from 10 seconds before to 10 seconds after the event will be saved to the memory card.

 Apart from radar parking mode, the U3000 also supports simple, time-lapse, and buffered parking modes.

 The “regular” buffered parking mode is called “Motion Detection” mode by Thinkware.
-The difference to Radar parking mode is that it supports cloud connectivity and live video streaming.
-Radar parking mode does not (to conserve energy).
+The difference to Radar parking mode is that it is compatible with cloud connectivity and live video streaming.
+Radar parking mode is not, in order to conserve energy.

 An OBD-II cable is included to power the dash cam when the engine is off (so no hard-wiring kit is necessary).
 Alternatively, you can use an external battery pack such as Thinkware’s iVolt Xtra or iVolt Mini.

-When used in conjunction with Thinkware’s iVolt Xtra, the battery can run in simple or radar-assisted parking mode for up to 40 days (according to the manufacturer).
+When used with Thinkware’s iVolt Xtra, the U3000 can run in simple or radar-assisted parking mode for up to 40 days according to the manufacturer.

 Pros: